redhym/redhym/README.md

 - 👀 I’m interested in pursuing data analytics
 - 🌱 I’m currently learning SQL
 - 💞️ I’m looking to collaborate on SQL
-- 📫 How to reach me ...
+- 📫 How to reach me GIT

 <!---
 redhym/redhym is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.